core-wg/href/draft-ietf-core-href.md

 This section defines the representation of CRIs in [Concise Binary Object Representation (CBOR)](#RFC8949).
-When reduced representation size is desired, CRIs are not represented directly.
+When reduced representation size is desired, CRIs are often not represented directly.
 Instead, CRIs are indirectly referenced through *CRI references*.
 These take advantage of hierarchical locality and provide a very compact encoding.